-Everything you need to know about publicity before publishing in media.
-What is publicity?
-Find Publicity definition below!
+Everything you need to know about publicity before publishing in the media.
+What exactly is publicity?
+Find the Publicity definition below!

-Publicity definition.
-Publicity is a mention of a brand in the media.
-The more mentions a brand has — the more people get to know about it, remember its name, and buy its products.
+The definition of publicity is a mention of a brand in the media.
+A brand can be a person as well.
+The more mentions a brand has, the more people get to know about it, remember its name, and buy its products.
 Simply said, publicity is an audience outreach and promotion of brand awareness.

 Publicity is mostly used for attracting the audience’s attention.
-This strategy increases brand awareness, helps in building a loyal audience and customers’ trust.
+This strategy increases brand awareness and helps in building a loyal audience and customers’ trust.
 People often buy from companies they are used to seeing in the media.

 What others say about a brand is usually much more important than what the brand itself conveys to the audience.
 That’s why publicity is a stronger means than advertising.

 SIMPLY SAID – ADVERTISING IS PAID, PUBLICITY IS EARNED, (BY YOUR PUBLICIST’S EFFORTS AND TALENTS).Elizabeth Lowney from Creating Buzz PR

 When moving down a sales funnel, users at first know nothing about a brand but in due time they can become a brand’s loyal customer.
 Marketers use different technologies at each stage to attract the audience’s attention and get the message across.